tpinetz/contrast-signal-extraction/README.md

 # contrast-signal-extraction

-Code for "Artificial T1-weighted Post-Contrast Brain MRI: A Deep Learning Method for Contrast Signal Extraction" in Investigative Radiology 2024 by Haase, Pinetz et al.
+Code for "Artificial T1-weighted Post-Contrast Brain MRI: A Deep Learning Method for Contrast Signal Extraction" (tag v1.0) in Investigative Radiology 2024 by Haase, Pinetz et al.
+Code for "Metastasis Detection Using True and Artificial T1-Weighted Postcontrast Images in Brain MRI" in Investigative Radiology 2024 by Haase, Pinetz et al. will be posted soon.

 ## Test script